-The Easter Bunny may have been a welcome guest at your home this weekend, but did you know that the European rabbit ranks among the world’s worst invaders?
+The Easter Bunny may be a welcome guest at your home this weekend, but did you know that the European rabbit ranks among the world's worst invaders?

 The European rabbit (Oryctolagus cuniculus) was originally native to southwestern Europe and northwestern Africa, but it can now be found around the globe.
 European rabbits reproduce like, well, rabbits, so once introduced they can quickly reach high population densities nearly impossible to eradicate.
 The high population sizes reached by European rabbit populations also serves to maximize their ecological impacts.

 European rabbits are voracious herbivores, and their introduction can lead to extinction of native plant species.
 In fact, European rabbits can be so hungry for vegetation that they will girdle the bark off a tree to access the soft tissue below, often resulting in the death of the tree.
 This extreme hunger for vegetation makes the European rabbit an extreme agricultural pest.

 But the impacts of invasive European rabbits aren't just limited to vegetation.
 Their voracious appetites may help them outcompete and replace native herbivores.
 Furthermore, extreme vegetation grazing paired with the digging of intricate burrows has led to erosion problems in some areas.
 Finally, high densities of invasive rabbits can support the establishment of invasive predators such as feral cats.